arkui-x/docs/en/application-dev/tutorial/how-to-explore-native-interface-on-ios.md

 #endif
 ```

-### 3. Registering the testplugin Module
+### 3. Registering the testplugin module

-Register the testplugin module using the N-API mechanism to provide the ArkTS log method.
+Register the **testplugin** module using Node-API to provide the ArkTS log method.

 Implement the C/C++ module corresponding to **testplugin.log**.